Visit our other Wisconsin Historical Society websites!

 Description: The house at the La Follette family's Maple Bluff farm.

-Description: Interior view of the boys' bedroom in the new home of Harold and Monona Schantz, located at 310 Kensington Drive.
+Description: Exterior of Harold and Monona Schantz's new home, located at 310 Kensington Drive.

 If you didn't find the material you searched for, our Library Reference Staff can help.